steview-d/bookmarks/README.md

 #### User Profile Page
 The user profile page allows the user to update their email address and password, using 2 separate forms.
-It's as straight-forward as entering the required information and pressing submit.
+It is as straight-forward as entering the required information and pressing submit.
 Providing the form passes the validation checks, the update is immediate.

 This page also contains a ``user preferences`` section.
 Currently this only consists of one entry - an option to set / reset the display warnings when there are too many columns - but this can be expanded as and when more functionality is added.

 The final section provides basic data on how many bookmarks, collections, and pages the user has currently.
-This can eventually be expanded into it's own section for [Detailed User Statistics](#detailed-user-statistics)
+This can eventually be expanded into its own section for [Detailed User Statistics](#detailed-user-statistics)

 #### Top Navigation Bar
 When logged in, the top navigation bar allows the user to move between different sections of the app (bookmarks, options, log out) and also search their entire collection.